 If your state, county, or local government passes a law, ordinance, or regulation, will your property value plummet?
 If so, how can you receive fair compensation?
 If you’re a landowner facing condemnation, or a government restriction reduces your land’s value, you need to hire the right attorney.
 You should receive fair compensation for your property’s reduction in value.

 Talk with us.
-Trust the experienced landowner professionals at Sever Storey.
+Trust the experienced landowner professionals at Sever Walker Padgitt.
 Call us right away at (888) 318-3761, or contact us confidentially.
 We can put a nationwide team of experienced eminent domain professionals on your side.